SAP-cloud-infrastructure/terraform-provider-sci/website/docs/r/billing_project_masterdata.html.markdown

   (cost center), `WBS` (Work Breakdown Structure element) or `SO` (sales order).
   Required, if `inherited` not true.

+* `inventory_role` - ID of the Person/entity responsible to correctly maintain
+  assets in Hardware inventory.

+* `responsible_inventory_role_id` - ID of the Person/entity responsible to correctly
+  maintain assets in Hardware inventory.

+* `responsible_inventory_role_email` - Email of the Person/entity responsible to
+  correctly maintain assets in Hardware inventory.

+* `infrastructure_coordinator` - (Optional) ID of the infrastructure coordinator.

+* `responsible_infrastructure_coordinator_id` - (Optional) ID of the infrastructure
+  coordinator.

+* `responsible_infrastructure_coordinator_email` - (Optional) Email address of the
+  infrastructure coordinator.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: